-Amazon MemoryDB for Redis is a Redis-compatible, durable, in-memory database service that delivers ultra-fast performance.
-It is compatible with Redis, a popular open source data store, enabling customers to quickly build applications using the same flexible and friendly Redis data structures, APIs, and commands they already use today.
-With MemoryDB, all of your data is stored in memory, which allows you to achieve microsecond read and single-digit millisecond write latency and high throughput.
+Amazon MemoryDB for Redis is a durable, in-memory database service that delivers ultra-fast performance.
+It is compatible with Redis, a popular open-source data store.
+This enables customers to quickly build applications using the same flexible and friendly Redis data structures, APIs, and commands they already use today.
 MemoryDB also stores your data durably across multiple Availability Zones (AZs) using a Multi-AZ transactional log to enable fast failover, database recovery, and node restarts.

-Amazon ElastiCache for Redis is a blazing-fast, in-memory caching service that enables microsecond latency to power internet-scale, real-time applications.
-Developers can use ElastiCache for Redis as an in-memory nonrelational database for caching or use cases that don't require high data durability.
-The ElastiCache for Redis cluster configuration supports up to 15 shards and enables customers to run Redis workloads with up to 6.1 TB of in-memory capacity in a single cluster.
+Amazon ElastiCache for Redis is a blazing-fast, in-memory caching service that enables microsecond latency to power real-time internet-scale applications.
+Developers can use ElastiCache for Redis as an in-memory cache, or use cases that don't require high data durability.
+The ElastiCache for Redis cluster configuration supports customers to run Redis workloads with up to 6.1 TB of in-memory capacity in a single cluster.
 ElastiCache for Redis also provides the ability to add and remove shards from a running cluster.
-You can dynamically scale out and even scale in your Redis cluster workloads to adapt to changes in demand.
+You can dynamically scale your Redis cluster workloads in and out to adapt to changes in demand.

 Amazon ElastiCache for Memcached

-Amazon ElastiCache for Memcached is a Memcached-compatible in-memory key-value store service that can be used as a cache or a data store.
-It delivers the performance, ease-of-use, and simplicity of Memcached.
-ElastiCache for Memcached is fully managed, scalable, and secure - making it an ideal candidate for use cases where frequently accessed data must be in-memory.
-It is a popular choice for use cases such as Web, Mobile Apps, Gaming, Ad-Tech, and E-Commerce.
+Amazon ElastiCache for Memcached is a Memcached-compatible, in-memory, key-value caching service.
+It delivers the same high performance, ease of use, and simplicity of Memcached.
+ElastiCache for Memcached is fully managed, scalable, and secure, making it an ideal candidate for use cases where frequently accessed data must be in-memory.